Apprenticeship

 From the first day in our hangars, you are a vital member of a tight-knit team of professionals committed to return missionary aircraft to safe and effective flight service around the world.
 Apprenticeship puts you knee-deep in Kingdom work in the short-term right here in Ohio and opens hangar doors all over the globe where God’s harvest fields most need workers.
 Who would have thought those with a tool box, willing hands, and a soft heart for others could change lives forever?

-After apprenticeship at MMS, those qualified for flight training transition to Missionary Air Group in Burlington, North Carolina.
+After apprenticeship at MMS, those qualified for flight training may transition to a flight training organization.
 The flight training takes up to two years, depending on previous flight experience and is intended to complete a candidate’s training with about 400 hours of flight time.

 Applicants must: